zjykzj/zjykzj/profile.md

 Since May 2021, Zhejiang Youyou Technology Co., Ltd., Computer Vision R&D Engineer

-* Senior engineer in the algorithm group, responsible for the development of recognition algorithms for non-standard products (snacks/fresh food), as well as the implementation of recognition engines.
+* Senior engineer in the algorithm group, responsible for the development of recognition algorithms for non-standard products (snacks/fresh/dishes), as well as the implementation of recognition engines.

 From June 2020 to May 2021, Jiangsu Wanwei Aisi Co., Ltd., image algorithm engineer